Da Vinci - Documentation Templates and Rules

 },

-Depending on user permissions, the client MAY not have access to all the data.
-The app’s CQL execution engine SHOULD constrain queries to reduce data retrieval overhead.
-(For example, if the CQL logic filters for medications meeting certain conditions, it is acceptable if the engine retrieves all medications for the patient, even if a more constrained query was possible).
-It’s possible not every CQL statement will be executed (for example some questions MAY only be enabled given certain answers to prior questions).
+Depending on user permissions, the client might not have access to all the data.
+Queries SHOULD be constructed to minimize the retrieval of information that is not necessary to answer the relevant questions (For example, queries for medications that only require active medications should have appropriate filters to retrieve active medications and not inactive medications).
+It's possible not every CQL statement will be executed (for example some questions may only be enabled given certain answers to prior questions).
 To reduce data transfers and increase overall speed, data MAY be fetched as needed.
-However, the app’s execution engine MAY be implemented using a different strategy (for example by doing bulk fetches before starting execution).
+However, the app's execution engine MAY be implemented using a different strategy (for example by doing bulk fetches before starting execution).

 Populating adaptive questionnaires